 Where is the Botox placed to prevent chronic migraines?

-En la comunidad médica, there is not a consensus on the best location and dosage for Botox migraine injections.
-The best and largest study, known as the PREEMPT study, was focused on the treatment of chronic migraines and injected Botox into the forehead, templos, and the neck muscles.
+In the medical community, there is not a consensus on the best location and dosage for Inyecciones de botox para la migraña.
+The best and largest study, known as the PREEMPT study, was focused on the treatment of chronic migraines and injected Botox into the forehead, temples, and the neck muscles.
 Based on the evidence presented in this study, I believe that this represents the best technique.

 How do I know if Botox would be a good treatment for my chronic migraines?